-In fulfilling these responsibilities, and aware that the workforce is a strategic asset and that the professionals of the Group are the key element for achieving the purpose and putting into practice the values set forth in the Purpose and Values of the Iberdrola group, the Board of Directors hereby approves this Human Resources Framework Policy (the "Policy").
+In fulfilling these responsibilities, and aware that the workforce is a strategic asset and that the professionals of the Group are the key element for achieving the purpose and putting into practice the values set forth in the Purpose and Values of the Iberdrola group, the Board of Directors hereby approves this Resources and Human Capital Framework Policy (the "Policy").

-The purpose of this Policy is to define, design and disseminate the Group's human resources management model in order to attract, promote, generate the loyalty of and retain talent.
+The purpose of this Policy is to define, design and disseminate the Group's resources and human capital management model in order to attract, promote, generate the loyalty of and retain talent.
 It is also intended to encourage the personal and professional growth of all people belonging to the Group's workforce, making them participants in its successful business enterprise and guaranteeing them a dignified and safe job within a diverse and inclusive environment.